 Restoration and preservation of the natural ecosystems and water quality such that the water quality:

-safe and enjoyable water based recreation activities; and,
+is safe and enjoyable for water based recreation activities; and,

 Engagement of stakeholders in environmental best practices such that all visitors and residents, business, industry and municipal agreements located within the Watershed (or indirectly affecting the watershed) are committed and conforming to best practices, activities in planning, developing, maintaining and utilizing Pigeon Lake and its environment.

 PLWA identifies, promotes and advocates land development and land use practices that are conducive to the accepted levels for environmental sustainability within the watershed.